hoschi/python-starter/README.md

 # Install dependencies using Poetry
 poetry install

+rm -rf .git/
+git init

+# check the files and add to the `.gitignore` files which you don't want to be in git
+echo ".vscode/" >> .gitignore

+# remove Rennovate if not needed
+rm renovate.json

 # add git filter for Jupyter notebooks
 nbstripout --install

-rm -rf .git/
-# check the files and add to the `.gitignore` files which you don't want to be in git
-git init
 git add .
 git commit -m "init"
 ```